JoakimLandstrom/todo-react-app/README.md

 # Installation :wrench:
 Make sure you have the latest version of [Node.js](https://nodejs.org/) installed.

-Start with forking this repository from the menu above :point_up:
+Start by [forking this repository](https://git.is.comhem.com/competence/todo-react-app/forks/new) :arrow_down:

 Then make a local clone: